Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 that Bert is just the picture of

-health & happiness & is first my
+health & happiness & is just my

-right hand man now that Earn Sluait
+right hand man now that Cam Stewart

 is a General himself & Chas

-Denehy is my lefthand man
+Denehy is my left hand man

 & a mighty good one too.